Eric Hobsbawm

 Hobsbawm was born in Alexandria, Egypt, and spent his childhood mainly in Vienna and Berlin.
 Following the death of his parents and the rise to power of Adolf Hitler, Hobsbawm moved to London with his adoptive family.
 After serving in the Second World War, he obtained his PhD in history at the University of Cambridge.
 In 1998, he was appointed to the Order of the Companions of Honour.
-He was president of Birkbeck, University of London, from 2002 until he died.
+He was president of Birkbeck, University of London, from 2002 until his death.
 In 2003, he received the Balzan Prize for European History since 1900, "for his brilliant analysis of the troubled history of 20th century Europe and for his ability to combine in-depth historical research with great literary talent."

 Early life and education

 Eric Hobsbawm was born in 1917 in Alexandria, Egypt.
 His father was Leopold Percy Hobsbaum (né Obstbaum), a Jewish merchant from the East End of London of Polish Jewish descent.
 His mother was Nelly Hobsbaum (née Grün), who was from a middle-class Austrian Jewish family.
 Although both of his parents were Jewish, neither was observant.
-His early childhood was spent in Vienna, Austria and Berlin, Germany.
+His early childhood was spent in Vienna, Austria, and Berlin, Germany.
 A clerical error at birth altered his surname from Hobsbaum to Hobsbawm.
 Although the family lived in German-speaking countries, he grew up speaking English as his first language.

 In 1929, when Hobsbawm was 12, his father died, and he started contributing to his family's support by working as an au pair and English tutor.
 Upon the death of their mother in 1931, he and his sister Nancy were adopted by their maternal aunt, Gretl, and paternal uncle, Sidney, who married and had a son named Peter.
 Hobsbawm was a student at the Prinz Heinrich-Gymnasium Berlin (today Friedrich-List-School) when the Nazi Party came to power in 1933.
 That year the family moved to London, where Hobsbawm enrolled in St Marylebone Grammar School.
-His migration from Germany created the false belief that Hobsbawm was a refugee, which persisted throughout his life, while he was actually British by birth because of his father's nationality.
+He didn't consider himself a refugee, given that he was British by birth because of his father's nationality.

 Hobsbawm attended King's College, Cambridge, from 1936, where he joined the Communist Party of Great Britain "in the form of the university's Socialist Club."
-He took a double-starred first in History and was elected to the Cambridge Apostles.
-He received a doctorate (PhD) in History from Cambridge University for his dissertation on the Fabian Society.
+He took a double-starred first in history and was elected to the Cambridge Apostles.
+He received a doctorate (PhD) in history from the University of Cambridge for his dissertation on the Fabian Society.
 During the Second World War, he served in the Royal Engineers and the Army Educational Corps.
 He was prevented from serving overseas after he attracted the attention of the security services by using the wall newspaper he edited during his army training to argue for the opening up of a Second Front, which was a demand made by the Communist Party of Great Britain at the time.
 He applied to return to Cambridge as a research student, and was released from the military in 1946.